stashed/docs/docs/setup/upgrade.md

 # Upgrading Stash

-This guide will show you how to upgrade Stash resources.
+This guide will show you how to upgrade Stash operator.
 Here, we are going to show how to update the license and how to upgrade between two Stash versions.

-## Upgrading License
+## Updating License

 Stash support updating license without requiring any re-installation or restart.
 Stash creates a Secret named `<helm release name>-license` with the license file.
 You just need to update the Secret.
-The changes will propagate automatically to the operator and it will use the new license from the next scheduled validation.
+The changes will propagate automatically to the operator and it will use the updated license going forward.

 Follow the below instructions to update the license:

 - Get a new license and save it into a file.
 - Encode the license file content in `base64` format.
 Make sure that the encoded content is not wrapped.
-Here, is a simple Linux instruction to encode a file content into `base64` format.
+Here is a Linux instruction to encode the license file into `base64` format.

 ```bash
 $ cat /path/to/the/license.txt | base64 -w 0